10 Best Adidas Running Shoes in 2021

-Adidas is one of the top brands in the athletic footwear scene.
-In running shoes, Adidas continues to be a popular choice among users.
-Many of their models are uniquely built: prepped for performance yet also trendy.
+Adidas is one of the top brands in the athletic gear scene and continues to be a popular choice for running shoes.

 How we pick the best Adidas running shoes